fedorkage/Katawa-Shoujo-Portmaster/README.md

 At the moment, this port is **not available in the official PortMaster catalog**, as I believe it still needs polishing and stability improvements.
 I may consider submitting it in the future once it's more refined.

 If you care about this game and have experience with Ren'Py or porting to ARM devices, **any help is welcome**.
 Please reach out or submit an issue/pull request if you'd like to contribute.

 ---

+## ❯ Installation

+1. Download and extract the archive.
+2. Copy "katawashoujo" folder and paste it in place where you have Portmaster games on your device
+3. Download Katawa Shoujo RenPy8 game files from [gcammisa](https://github.com/gcammisa/KatawaShoujo-RenPy8) repository.
+Extract it and copy "game" folder into katawashoujo folder on your device.
+4. Run the "Katawa Shoujo.sh" file

+---